Arkenbrien/cyber_traffic_light_visualizer/README.md

 For exporting videos of all traffic light intersections across multiple files, run traffic_light_multi_cyberbag.py.

+NOTE: Update the export_folder variable to the desired export location, else the videos will be exported to the python script's location.

 - ```python traffic_light_multi_cyberbag.py```

 This will read each file sequentially and create a new video for each individual intersection with a light, along with all the debug boxes from the traffic light topic.